 Bluesky, a new social platform offering a decentralized alternative to Twitter isnow available on App Store, by invitation only.

-Backed by former Twitter CEO Jack Dorsey, the new social media app adopts features and an interface similar to Twitter.
+Backed by former Twitter CEO Jack Dorsey, the newly developed social media app adopts features and an interface similar to Twitter.
 Like the Musk-owned app, users can search and follow other users and view updates from their home timeline.
 User profiles also include a round profile picture, background cover, bio and metrics, and a follower and following count.

 Overall, Bluesky also has a similar UI and UX design to Twitter, with a bar for home, search and notification icons at the bottom, profile details to the top-left, and posts shown top-to-bottom.

 While Twitter allows 280 characters per tweet, Bluesky posts will be limited to 256 characters only..
 Other differences include the text prompt in a post, with Twitter asking its users “What’s happening,” and Bluesky asking “What’s up?”